Copy and paste the HTML below to embed this audio onto your web page.

 If you were to help program a day of music at Classical MPR, what is a piece of music you'd play in the morning?
 What piece of music would you play in the evening?
 And what is it about these pieces that make them a couple of your favorites?

 For morning, Morten Lauridsen's O Magnum Mysterium, arranged for band.
 This piece, which I was originally exposed to in a choir setting, really introduced me to my musical imagination.
 It captures the purity, simplicity and innocence that I love in music.
 I have performed and conducted it with many groups, and it has always led to an emotionally charged performance.
 I chose the band arrangement because of the great memories I have from working on this piece with my former band at Southwest High School in Minneapolis.

 For evening, Appalachian Spring Suite, original 13-piece instrumentation, by Aaron Copland.
 Appalachian Spring Suite to me is reminiscent of a simpler time in the United States.
 While living in Guyana, I have been fortunate to experience a much simpler way of living, free from the many complications and so-called conveniences of the States.
 This piece has been my sort of "theme song" for my spirit while I live in New Amsterdam, Guyana.
 Simple and pure, wide open spaces, and lots of time, this piece really speaks to me across borders.

 Appalachian Spring by Aaron Copland performed by Perspectives Ensemble

 Nominate a music teacher for Classical MPR's Music Teacher Feature

 As part of Classical MPR's educational programming, we are highlighting the lives and work of music teachers throughout Minnesota.

-Is there a music teacher in your community that the Classical MPR audience should know about?
-Submit this form to tell Classical MPR about him or her:
+Is there a music teacher (or a non-music teacher who uses music in the classroom in unique ways) in your community that the Classical MPR audience should know about?
+Tell us about him or her: